 The kidney disease in diabetics has other problems, too.
 One of the most important things about the kidney is the possibility of secretion of the hormone called erythropoietin.

-This hormone is responsible for increase the amount of the red blood cells in our body.
-The impaired kidney no longer produces this hormone and therefore, there is decrease of the amount of the red blood cells.
+This hormone is responsible for increasing the amount of red blood cells in our body.
+The impaired kidney no longer produces this hormone and therefore, there is decrease in the amount of red blood cells.

 The symptoms and problems could be summarized: